Skip to Main Content

 5 ways to pay for graduate school

 Whether you want to increase your earning potential or pursue a new career, graduate school can be worthwhile.
-The cost of attendance is rather steep, though, and you may not have the means to cover the expenses out of pocket.
+The cost of attendance is steep, however, and you may not be able to cover the expenses out of pocket.
 The good news is you may not have to put your dreams on hold.
-Several options are available to help make pursuing your graduate degree more affordable, including student loans, scholarships and grants.
+You can make graduate school more affordable by selecting the right program and pursuing funding options you don’t have to repay, like scholarships and grants.
+Student loans are an option if you still need funds.

 1. Start saving early

 A 529 college savings plan allows students and their families to save for college tax-free.
-Your contributions to a 529 plan grow tax-free, and you can make tax-free withdrawals as long as they’re if the funds will be used for qualifying educational expenses.
+Your contributions to a 529 plan grow tax-free, and you can make tax-free withdrawals if the funds will be used for qualifying educational expenses.
 Some states offer tax breaks, such as deductions and credits, when you contribute to your 529 plan.

 If a 529 plan isn’t an option, it’s worth exploring common alternatives to start saving for graduate school.
 A brokerage account doesn’t offer tax breaks, but it can help you grow your money faster.
 Plus, you’re not limited to when you can make penalty-free withdrawals.